 There was a bit of a battle with ranking this entry and the 1996 film, because Scream 2 is a solid sequel that understands the fine line between semi-serious slasher and the more self-referential nature that its predecessor walks.
 Ultimately, though, despite all its strengths (there are many), we simply decided that Scream 2 just isn’t as tightly woven or as neatly packaged as the first.

 And that’s really the only negative thing we have to say about this movie — Scream 2 is a blast, and in its study of sequels, sets its own challenge to be a superior slasher (it’s definitely gorier than the first movie!).
-Scream 2 also has the best duo of Ghostface killers, and despite the fact that we’re now five films deep, we can’t help but feel like it could have ended here.
+Scream 2 also has the best duo of Ghostface killers, and despite the fact that we’re now six films deep, we can’t help but feel like it could have ended here.